finalv2/cwp-decap-test/strategies/help-kin-caregivers-access-financial-assistance.md

 **License kin caregivers without financial requirements.** Don't require minimum income or financial stability to approve kin.
 Instead, focus on the caregiver's ability to meet the physical, emotional, medical, and educational needs of the child.

 **Connect kin caregivers to assistance at the start.** Provide a list of benefits that families may qualify for, or offer 1-on-1 application assistance.
-Examples include TANF, SNAP, unemployment insurance, social security, and VA benefits.
+Examples include TANF, SNAP, unemployment insurance, social security, and VA benefits for those who qualify.
+For caregivers who can't access federal programs, connect them with local food banks, community assistance programs, charitable organizations, and other local resources.

 **Provide application assistance that’s customized to your area.** This includes providing translated materials and local program information.